-- OPB publishes quarterly budget and expenditure reports for budget units.
-Agencies must perform a quarterly review to ensure the budget reflects current spending plans. - Agencies with energy performance contracts that will be responsible for debt service payments during the fiscal year must submit an amendment to recognize the full amount of debt service due using the unique object class Energy Performance Contracts. - Changes in the appropriations act for risk management billings should be reflected under personal services in the AOB.
+- OPB conducts at least quarterly budget and expenditure reviews for budget units.
+Agencies should perform a quarterly review of their budget and submit any necessary amendments to ensure the budget reflects current spending plans. - Changes in the appropriations act for risk management billings should be reflected under personal services in the AOB.
 Changes for cyber security insurance should be budgeted to regular operating expenses. - Agencies should review the motor vehicle information in PBCS and ARI and ensure that all vehicles are properly reflected in both systems.
 Agencies should also review assignment of personal vehicles in ARI to verify that any personnel assigned a vehicle are properly reflected in the system and any personnel changes for your agency that would impact vehicle assignments have been updated accordingly.
 Agencies should document the continued eligibility of each staff member assigned a vehicle using the Motor Vehicle Assignment and Use Authorization (MV-1) process.